Raghav1881/C9_multiome_mouse/README.md

 There are two main folders: C9Mouse_Frontal_Cortex and hippocampus_multiome_2024 containing analyses of the frontal cortex and hippocampus respectively.
 Within each, there is a main.R file which sources all functions used from the R folder to run analyses.
 Other folders correspond to outputs and objects/figures created.

 In the parent folder, there are two jupyter notebooks: ccans.ipnyb and figure_plot.ipnyb which contain code to generate ccans and figures used in the thesis respectively.
 There is also a requirements.txt that can be used to create a conda environment.

+## Data Availability
+Fastq files are available from the SRA with the following bioproject: PRJNA1166670

+Seurat objects for the hippocampus and frontal cortex can be made available upon request.